 The Rice Air Corps, as it was known in '76, put fear into the hearts of defensive coordinators, even if the Owls finished 3-8.
 Kramer's favorite target was James Sykes from New Waverly who's 76 catches set a league record.

 To put Kramer's '76 season in context, Texas Tech's Rodney Allison finished second in passing yards in '76 with 1,651, less than half of Kramer's number.

-Kramer was drafted by the Minnesota Vikings and threw for over 25,000 yards as a pro, making one Pro-Bowl.
-Kramer was inducted into the College Football Hall of Fame in 2012.
+The Minnesota Vikings took Kramer in the first round of the 1977 draft as the heir apparent to legend Fran Tarkenton.
+Kramer took over in 1979 and threw for over 25,000 yards as a pro, making one Pro-Bowl.
+The College Football Hall of Fame inducted Kramer into its ranks in 2012.
 His passing marks at Rice stood for over 30 years.